Clive Barnes

 Clive Alexander Barnes (13 May 1927 – 19 November 2008) was an English writer and critic.
 From 1965 to 1977, he was the dance and theater critic for The New York Times, and, from 1978 until his death, the New York Post.
 Barnes had significant influence in reviewing new Broadway productions and evaluating the international dancers who often perform in New York City.

 Barnes was a member of the executive committee of the Writers and Artists for Peace in the Middle East, a pro-Israel group.

 Background

 Barnes was born in Lambeth, London, the only child of ambulance driver Arthur Lionel Barnes (1898–1940) and Freda Marguerite, née Garratt.
+Barnes' father was English and his mother was a Hungarian Jew.
 After their divorce when he was seven, he was raised by his mother.

-Barnes was educated at Emanuel School in Battersea and St Catherine's College, Oxford.
+Barnes was educated at Emanuel School in Battersea and then at St Catherine's College of the University of Oxford.
 He served in the Royal Air Force for two years.